-Version Number Date Reason for review Comments 1.0 November 2012 First publication 1.0 February 2016 Update review No amendment required 2.0 September 2017 Update review Minor amendments 3.0 October 2018 Update review Alignment to new IOPC gui and clarification between ve complaint handling and aburepetitive or unreasonable.
-4.0 January 2019 Review by the Monitoring Officer Updated to reflect best practice within other OPCCs
+Version Number Date Reason for review Comments 1.0 November 2012 First publication 1.0 February 2016 Update review No amendment required 2.0 September 2017 Update review Minor amendments 3.0 October 2018 Update review Alignment to new IOPC guidance and clarification between vexatious complaint handling and abusive, repetitive or unreasonable contact.
+4.0 January 2019 Review by the Monitoring Officer Updated to reflect best practice within other PCCs' offices 5.0 April 2020 Review by Strategic Head of Policy and Public Engagement Alignment to new IOPC guidance on managing unacceptable and unreasonable complaint behaviour and new statutory guidance.
+Amended to reflect legal advice obtained on the previous version.